Partridge Family 2200 A.D.: Production

 While in pre-production, Hanna-Barbera originally proposed an updated version of The Jetsons, in which Elroy would be a teenager and Judy would have a steady job as an ace reporter.
 CBS, under the leadership of Fred Silverman, discarded the idea and decided to make an animated version of The Partridge Family instead.
 The Partridge Family had already been recurring characters on a previous Hanna-Barbera production, Goober and the Ghost Chasers.

-In this new iteration of the series, The Partridge Family is—without any explanation—living in a Jetsons-like futuristic environment in 2200 A.D.
-The family's "galaxy-famous" musical act is notably more successful than in the live-action show, and they appear to manage themselves: the character of Ruben Kincaid is not a regular.
-Danny has a robotic dog named Orbit, and Keith and Laurie have two good friends that travel with the family (though they are not part of the musical act): Marion, a two-toned green and blue Martian who can fly, and Veenie, a purple-haired Venusian with a distinct buzzing vocal tic.
+In this new iteration of the series, The Partridge Family is inexplicably changed from their early 1970s setting to Jetsons-like futuristic environment in 2200 A.D.
+The family's musical act is "galaxy-famous" and more successful than in the live-action show where they were portrayed as early in their careers, and they appear to manage themselves: the character of Ruben Kincaid is not a regular.
+Danny has a robotic dog named Orbit, and Keith and Laurie have two good friends that travel with the family (though they are not part of the musical act): Marion, a two-toned green-and-blue Martian who can fly, and Veenie, a purple-haired Venusian with a distinct buzzing vocal tic.

 Danny Bonaduce, Suzanne Crough, and Brian Forster voiced their respective characters from the live action series.
-Susan Dey provided Laurie's voice for only two episodes before she was replaced by former Mouseketeer Sherry Alberoni, who had voiced Alexandra for Hanna-Barbera's Josie and the Pussycats.
+Susan Dey provided Laurie's voice for only two episodes before she was replaced by Sherry Alberoni, who had voiced Alexandra for Hanna-Barbera's Josie and the Pussycats.
 Chuck McLenan served as both the speaking and singing voice of Keith Partridge instead of David Cassidy; Joan Gerber voiced Shirley Partridge in place of Shirley Jones, while John Stephenson took over the role of Reuben Kincaid from Dave Madden in the few episodes in which he appears.

-Micky Dolenz, a member of a previous made-for-television band The Monkees, had various recurring roles in the series, one of his first voice-over roles.
+Micky Dolenz, a member of The Monkees, had various recurring roles in the series, one of his first voice-over roles.

 Sixteen half-hour episodes were produced for Partridge Family 2200 A.D., which lasted half a season on CBS Saturday morning (September 7, 1974 – March 8, 1975).
 In 1977–78, it was retitled The Partridge Family in Outer Space when episodes were serialized on the syndicated weekday series Fred Flintstone and Friends.
 Like many animated series created by Hanna-Barbera in the 1970s, the series contained a laugh track created by the studio.

-Due to its ties with The Partridge Family, the animated spin-off is one of two Hanna-Barbera series (since the 1967 sale to Taft Broadcasting) owned outright by Sony Pictures Television (whose predecessor, Screen Gems, produced the live-action series); Jeannie (an animated I Dream of Jeannie spin-off) being the other, with the copyrights to both animated series now owned by CPT Holdings.
+Due to its ties with The Partridge Family, the animated spin-off is one of two Hanna-Barbera series owned outright by Sony Pictures Television (whose predecessor, Screen Gems, produced the live-action Partridge series).
+The other series owned by Sony is Jeannie (an animated I Dream of Jeannie spin-off) with the copyrights to both animated series now owned by CPT Holdings.